mezantrop/ts-warp/gui/ports/macOS/README.md

 # GUI-WARP macOS all-in-one: TS-Warp + GUI-Warp application

-This directory contains source code of the project modified to be built as macOS standalone all-in-one application
+This directory contains source code of TS-Warp project modified to be built as macOS standalone all-in-one application

 Download and unarchive the prebuilt [gui-warp.app](gui-warp.app.tgz) or run [build.sh](build.sh) script to build your own copy.